Scriptor25/ChainSaw/PCG/README.md

 The code is written in C89-style C with no significant platform dependencies.
-On a Unix-style system (e.g., Linux, Mac OS X), or any system with `make`, you should be able to just type type
+On a Unix-style system (e.g., Linux, Mac OS X), or any system with `make`, you should be able to just type

     make